BloomTechBackend/bd-team-project-frying-pan/project_documents/design_document.md

-# [team name] Design Document

-## Instructions

-*Save a copy of this template for your team in the same folder that contains this template.*

-*Replace italicized text (including this text!) with details of the design you are proposing for your team project.
-(Your replacement text shouldn't be in italics)*

-*You should take a look at the example design document in the same folder as this template for more guidance on the types of information to capture, and the level of detail to aim for.*
+# [Fyring Pan] Character Cooker

-## Character Cooker: Japanese Character Writing Test Generator - Design
+## Character Cooker: A Japanese Character Writing Test Generator - Design

 ## 1. Problem Statement

 The internet provides tons of resources to learn Japanese.
 Due to the limitations of computer inputs, many online character practice resources are limited to online flash cards, multiple choice Q&A, and typing the Romaji (the romanization of Japanese characters).
 What about romaji-to-character tests?
 Most of these tests are still limited to the options above or using the qwerty keyboard to spell out the japanese characters.
-Customers want to create their own writing.
+Customers want to create their own writing tests.

 Character Cooker: is a Japanese romaji-to-character writing test generator.
-Customers can access the website to create, edit and save their own test sets based on their individual study plan.
+Customers can access the website to create, edit and save their own test templates based on their individual study plan.
 It is designed to interact with the Amazon Web Service, customers can save their work to their account, and generate romaji-to-character tests.

 Learning symbolic characters takes a lot of memorization and writing is scientifically proven to help people learn and memorize.
 Many romaji-to-characters test are limited to full sentences or few versions.
-Character Cooker will cook up as many version user request!
+Character Cooker will cook up all of your orders!
 (Or until our databases are full which we doubt will happen).

 ## 2. Top Questions to Resolve in Review

-1. Do I do tests based on each sets of characters or allow for the options of individual characters?
+1. Do I store template data based on each sets of characters or allow for the options of individual characters?
 2. Do I add the feature of allowing users to add their own characters?
-Does this affect how store my current design of japanese hiragana characters?
+Does this affect how I store my current design of japanese hiragana characters?
-3. Do I need make separate updates for the test name and character list or can they be the same?
 4. The number of Hiragana characters is fixed.
 Do I need to store the character data in the backend or in the database?

 ## 3. Use Cases

-*This is where we work backwards from the customer and define what our customers would like to do (and why).
-You may also include use cases for yourselves, or for the organization providing the product to customers.*

 As a Character Cooking customer...
 U1.
-I want to create a new, empty test with a given name.
+I want to create a new, empty template with a title

 U2.
 I want to retrieve my test with a given ID.